DogeTheBeast/College_notes/CHEM 154/Unit 4/Intermolecular Forces.md

 London dispersion forces are based on the polarizability of the molecule.
 The greater the polarizability (meaning that it has more weakly bound or delocalized electrons), the greater the force of london dispersion

 ### Hydrocarbons
+Larger molecules have a greater number of po